psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 By hands one owns of wondrous power.

 LXXXVII.
-" What lovely land is that we see ?
+"What lovely land is that we see?
 Pray answer me with maiden's truth—
 Is't penned in page that man may read,
-Or is it indeed the Land of Youth ?
+Or is it indeed the Land of Youth?

 LXXXVIII.
-" It is indeed the Land of Youth —
+"It is indeed the Land of Youth —
 And maiden's truth I've ever told —
 No joy or bliss I've promised thee
-But thou shalt see this land doth hold ! "
+But thou shalt see this land doth hold!"

 XXXIX.
 And now there rode frorn the king's abode